 Robert, Mike and the Black Dog crew salvage the Bent Mountain Mill, a grist mill used for grinding wheat and other grains.
 Key finds include patina doors, mill stones and running gears.
 Robert buys an exercise machine from the late 1950s.
 Ted also makes a bar from Egyptian iron and wood.

 Mike, Robert, and the Black Dog Salvage crew tackle an entire city block of Victorian houses in Norfolk, VA.
-One of which is The Painted Lady, an old tearoom originally built in 1892 and renovated in 1997.
-Key items include mantles, a cupola, a large wooden bar, and a glass rack.
+One of the buildings is The Painted Lady, an old tearoom originally built in 1892 and renovated in 1997.
+Key items include mantels, a cupola, a large wooden bar and a glass rack.
 Back at the warehouse, Mike builds a bathroom sink from a US Navy chest.

 Mike, Robert, and the Black Dog Salvage crew save parts from the former First Baptist Church in Bluefield, WV.
-Key finds include accordion doors, a pipe organ, and a balcony.
-Mike builds a kitchen pantry from an old 1950s-style refrigerator.
+Key finds include accordion doors, a pipe organ and a balcony.
+Mike builds a kitchen pantry from a 1950s refrigerator.

 Mike, Robert, and the Black Dog Salvage crew take on extracting large and fragile stained glass windows at a church in Salisbury, NC.
 The guys also pick through a local piano store for some interesting finds.
 Back at the shop, Mike builds a bench using the back of a Chris Craft boat.